 Each athlete must complete a competition plan, indicating their availability for pre-season and competitive events as outlined in the appendix.
 This information will be used for selection, deselection, and race allocations.
 Adherence to this plan is crucial for efficient race allocation and team management.
-Athletes are expected to adhere to their stated availability unless granted an exemption by the HPC.
-Any costs incurred by BCS due to a change in availability will be billed back to the athlete.
-Any fees paid in association with the availability and agreed competition plan are not refundable, even if the absence is approved by the HPC.
+Athletes are expected to adhere to their stated availability, unless they are granted an exemption by the HPC.

+Any changes to the approved plan must be submitted in writing and are subject to HPC approval.
+Any associated costs incurred by BCS due to changes in availability may be billed to the athlete.
+Fees associated with events listed on the approved plan are non-refundable, even if the athlete is later exempted from participation.